Shipping Protection coverage

-Coverage is an “all risks” policy built for the transportation of unique and high-value objects moved with Arta.
-An “all risks” policy covers restoration and repair, not just claims for total loss, intending to preserve these one-of-a-kind items.
-Transit Insurance covers the object from the moment Arta takes possession through delivery, including any on-site services.
+Includes the cost of products transported and shipping fees incurred.
+Covers restoration and repair, not just claims for total loss, intending to preserve these one-of-a-kind items.
+Shipping Protection covers the object from the moment Arta takes possession through delivery, including any on-site services.

 Critical notices